reysonbarros/linuxtips-descomplicando-k8s/README.md

 ```
 kubectl get pods
 ```
-Note: Check if the STATUS column is Running and READY column is 1/1
+> Check if the STATUS column is Running and READY column is 1/1

 ### Step 5 - Execute the command below to see details about the pod and check the containers
 ```